tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 - Encourage mobile activity through reduced transaction fees, loyalty programs, and simplified digital onboarding, especially in markets in need of recovery.

 ### Limitations & Assumptions of Analysis
-- Some data gaps may affect accuracy of insights.
+- Data gaps may affect accuracy of insights.
 - The time period was limited to 2020–2024 for recency and manageability of the analysis.
 - South Africa’s 2024 data was unavailable.
-- Data entry inconsistencies from source agencies may have influenced trend accuracy.
+- Data entry inconsistencies from source agencies may have affected trend accuracy.
 - Broader global economic factors beyond COVID-19 were excluded for scope clarity.

 ---

-## Further Analysis
+## Further Reading